onepercman/codereg/README.md

 #### Add Registration

-Add a new code registration:
+Add a new code registration using the interactive CLI:

 ```bash
 codereg add
 ```

-This will start an interactive prompt to guide you through the registration process.
+The interactive prompt will guide you through:

+- Selecting the registry
+- Choosing the branch
+- Specifying the source path
+- Selecting files to copy
+- Setting the destination directory

 ### Command Options